JeppeKlitgaard/jeppe.science/content/thoughts/My Great Big Software Wishlist/index.md

 - [ ] Implement a right-click menu
 - [ ] Ability to change title and time directly in left-click modal

+## Cron Calendar

+Some of my complaints about [Google Calendar] have been fixed by the _Cron Calendar_ software, but this comes with its own trade-offs.

+Wishlist:

+- [ ] More colours!
+7 simply is not enough, especially not compared to the 11 of [Google Calendar]
+  - Ideally these would be customizable and namable
+- [ ] Custom themes
+  - I don't particularly like the default dark mode theme and their choice of fonts.
+It would be really cool to be able to apply different themes to the Calendar, ideally customizable ones
+- [ ] Undo
+  - It is just completely weird and unintuitive to use an application that does not support the ubituitous <kbd>CTRL+z</kbd> undo shortcut
+- [ ] Participants without e-mails
+  - I would like to add participants to the participant box without notifying them.
+Allow arbitrary strings to be put in this field.
+- [ ] Markdown descriptions
+  - The description field should support Markdown formats (including math?)
+- [ ] Prebuilt blocks that can be dragged in using a widget

 ## Proton Mail

 Wishlist: